Flo vs Clue vs Cycles: The Best Period Tracking App for Boyfriends

 Clue has always positioned itself as the science-first alternative to the pink, flowery period trackers.
 The interface is clean, the language is clinical rather than cutesy, and the company has invested heavily in academic research partnerships.
 If your partner chose Clue, she probably appreciates its no-nonsense approach.

 Clue Connect allows her to share her cycle data with a partner.
 You see her predicted period dates, current cycle day, and phase.
-The setup is straightforward — she sends you an invite link, you download Clue, and her cycle appears on your calendar.
+The setup is straightforward: she sends you an invite link, you download Clue, and her cycle appears on your calendar.

 What it does well.
 Clue respects privacy better than most.
-She can choose exactly what to share, and the data presentation is stripped back — no mood diaries or symptom logs unless she specifically enables them.
+She can choose exactly what to share, and the data presentation is stripped back: no mood diaries or symptom logs unless she specifically enables them.
 The predictions are generally accurate, especially after a few months of tracked data.
 And the scientific tone means you are getting reliable information, not pop-psychology guesswork.

 Where it falls short for partners.
 Clue gives you dates and predictions.
 That is it.
-You can see that day 22 of her cycle is today, but there is no explanation of what day 22 typically involves — hormonally, emotionally, or practically.
+You can see that day 22 of her cycle is today, but there is no explanation of what day 22 typically involves, whether hormonally, emotionally, or practically.
 There is no guidance layer.
 No "here is what might help today."
 You are left to do your own research and draw your own conclusions, which rather defeats the purpose of downloading an app in the first place.

 Clue is an excellent period tracker.
 But a period tracker and a partner support tool are two different things, and Clue has not tried to bridge that gap.
 The partner feature is a data-sharing mechanism, not a relationship tool.